ElisaCovato/Computer-pointer-controller---Intel-Edge-AI-Nanodegree/README.md

    └── visualizer.py
 ```

+The project directory contains a `media` folder which has a demo.mp4 file, that  can be used as input for the project.
+The `performance` folder contains some analysis on the application performance using different devices and/or different model precisions.

+The `src` folder contains all the python scripts necessary to make `main.py` work: there is a script for each model used within the application; `input_feeder.py` handles the video and webcam inputs; the functions to control the mouse pointer are in `mouse_controller.py`; `visualizer.py` handles the preview for each of the models' outputs.

 #### Command line arguments
 To get a description of all the command lines that can be used, run: